josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🩸_Genocide_Denialism/🍉_Palestine/🧊_managed_cruelty.md

 “Later” can kill.

 Managed cruelty does not always deny suffering.
 Sometimes it acknowledges suffering very fluently.

+It names the pain.

+Files the pain.

+Convenes around the pain.

-It names the pain, files the pain, convenes around the pain, appoints a board above the pain, and then continues to administer the conditions producing the pain.
+Appoints a board above the pain.

+Then continues to administer the conditions producing the pain.

 The shine is not the repair.